danny00747/tfe-report/src/07_design.md

   - Nominal Typing

-On of the reasons a dynamic typed language wasn't chosen is because I wanted my application to fail at build time rather than at runtime upon a change in a third-party method.
+On of the reasons a dynamic typed language wasn't chosen is because I wanted my application to fail at compile time rather than at runtime upon a change in a third-party method.
 It's completely a waste of time when you have to refer back to the implementation of a method to figure out which type(s) to pass it.